JorjaFox/library/content/posts/news/2011/tv-guide-01.md

 ---

-Jorja Fox will no longer guest-star on her old haunt of CSI: Crime Scene Investigation â come next season, the show's 12th, she'll be considered a full-fledged regular, TVLine reports.
+Jorja Fox will no longer guest-star on her old haunt of CSI: Crime Scene Investigation - come next season, the show's 12th, she'll be considered a full-fledged regular, TVLine reports.

 [...]